-Site development is in progress and a site has been identified in Vestmannasund, a strait in the North West part of Faroe Islands.
+The project site is located in Vestmannasund, a strait in the North West part of Faroe Islands.

 The collaboration is the first phase of a long-term ambition to add further tidal energy capacity by Minesto’s Deep Green technology to the Faroe Island’s energy mix, which is estimated to approximately 30–70MW installed capacity.
 The Faroe Islands have set a goal of producing their entire electricity need from renewable energy sources by 2030, including transport and heating.